hmteams/xag/index.md

 title: Patterns
 ---

-<h1>Overview</h1>

-<h1>Patterns</h1>
+# Overview

-<p>This repository contains design patterns for explainable agents as advocated in the ...(link blue sky paper).
-These patterns are a community-driven effort to share knowledge and practices for designing explainable agent systems.</p>
+This repository contains design patterns for explainable agents as advocated in the [_Explainable Agents (XAg) by Design_ AAMAS'24 Blue Sky](https://www.aamas2024-conference.auckland.ac.nz/accepted/blue-sky-ideas/){:target="_blank"}.

+These patterns are a community-driven effort to share knowledge and practices for explainable-by-design agents.

+# Patterns

 <ul>
   {% for pattern in site.patterns %}